Determinantal random subgraphs: Measured matroids

-Call~$\gamma(T,j)$ this uniquely defined element of~$\kZ$.
-Its support, defined as those $i\in S$ for which~$e_i$ has a non-zero coefficient in the decomposition of $\gamma(T,j)$ in the basis $(e_i)_{i\in S}$, is, in the language of matroids, the \emph{fundamental circuit} associated with $T$ and~$j$, see Corollary 1.2.6 of \cite{Oxley} and the paragraph after it.
+The set of all $i\in S$ for which $e_i$ has a non-zero coefficient in the decomposition of $\rZ_{T}(e_{j})$ in the basis $(e_i)_{i\in S}$ is called, in the language of matroids, the \emph{fundamental circuit} associated with $T$ and~$j$, see Corollary 1.2.6 of \cite{Oxley} and the paragraph after it.